What are the generally accepted indications for carotid stenting? Carotid stenting is one of two potential procedures for management of…Read more

 Recent or current pyelonephritis may demonstrate a defect in the renal cortex, which may be mistaken as a scar.
 It is generally advised to wait a minimum of 6–8 weeks after the infection before imaging.
 If there is a history of recent infection at the time of the scan, a repeat DMSA scan in 6–8 weeks is usually sufficient to confirm.

-Weight limits – this depends on the equipment available at your local practice and the area needing to be examined.
-Most scanning beds have weight limits ranging from 160kg to 220kg.
-Some imaging can be done with the patient sitting or standing, or on a hospital bed or trolley.
-Please discuss with your local practice if necessary.
+Weight limits apply to scanner equipment.
+Most scanning beds have weight limits ranging from 160 kg to 220 kg.
+Some imaging can be carried out with the patient sitting or standing, or on a hospital bed.

 RANZCR® is not aware that any person intends to act or rely upon the opinions, advices or information contained in this publication or of the manner in which it might be possible to do so.
 It issues no invitation to any person to act or rely upon such opinions, advices or information or any of them and it accepts no responsibility for any of them.